AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

 - hours/morehours to;
 - hours/morehours from-to.

-The day should be stated in full English name, or a day number where sunday = 0, monday=1, etc.
+The day should be stated in full English name, or a day number where Sunday=0, Monday=1, etc.
 The hours can be formatted as hh:mm or hh.mm

-I suppose Feeds Tamper can help to format the times and/or day to the proper format.
+I suppose Feeds Tamper can help to format the time slots and/or day to the proper format.

 Here is an example file:
 nid;weekday;Hours_1;Hours_2